 If the name is any indication, Star Wars: Galaxy's Edge is literally on the edge of Disney's Hollywood Studios, opposite the park's entrance and adjacent to Toy Story Land.
 There are two entrances to the land.
 You can enter either through Toy Story Land or Grand Avenue (by Muppet*Vision 3D).

-If the name is any indication, Galaxy's Edge will literally be on the edge of Disney's Hollywood Studios, opposite the park's entrance and adjacent to Toy Story Land.
+From either entrance, watch as the landscape (including the ambient sounds) begin to change, welcoming you to someplace far, far away.
 Guests will find themselves in the Black Spire Outpost on the planet of Batuu.
 This once-thriving settlement is now home to smugglers, rogue traders, droids and other strange creatures trying to stay out of sight of the First Order.
 The remote outpost takes its name from the petrified spires that were once ancient, towering trees surrounding the river valleys and plains.

 Millennium Falcon: Smugglers Run

 Ready to ride the fastest ship in the galaxy?
 Not so fast!
 Before you board, you'll walk through a full-size replica of the Millennium Falcon.
-This is one queue you probably don't want to skip!
+This is one queue you don't want to skip!
 Can you imagine climbing through the hatch and walking through the hallways before you finally arrive to take a seat inside the cockpit?
-I'm getting goosebumps just thinking about it!
-Try not to get too distracted, because there is a mission.
+I'm getting goosebumps (or should I say, frogbumps) just thinking about it!
+Try not to get too distracted because there is a mission.
 Space pirate Hondo Ohnaka of "Clone Wars" and "Star Wars Rebels" fame has cut a deal with Chewbacca for use of the Falcon.
 He will lead you on a secret mission to bring back the loot as you hurl through hyperspace.